 Moore's job offer for Sobelson got serious after she earned her George Fox degree in management and organizational leadership.
-Previous professional experience had developed her leadership → A George Fox student interacts with Moore following a lecture he gave as part of the university's Executive in Residence Day in October 2012.
-His visit to campus also included a Q&A session with business students and a classroom visit in which he critiqued students' business plans.

-and management skills, so this degree was a natural next step.
+Previous professional experience had developed her leadership ↓ A George Fox student interacts with Moore following a lecture he gave as part of the university's Executive in Residence Day in October 2012.
+His visit to campus also included a Q&A session with business students and a classroom visit in which he critiqued students' business and management skills, so this degree was a natural next step.
 "I learned a lot about myself during my time at Fox," she says, "and the degree equipped me for the positions I've held since graduation."

-All of those positions post-graduation have been at Bob's Red Mill.
+All of those positions post-graduation have been at Bob's Red ing classes at the store.
+Sobelson had more than a leadership degree to her name, and Moore knew it.